navonodjoseph/Rising-waters/README.md

 ### What I learned
 This project was completed as part of my Software Engineering course at General Assembly.
 It marked a couple important first in my development as a software engineer.

-Before this project, I had never made an Axios request.
+#### Axios requests
 I ended up making two concurrent requests using an API key.
 It wasn't necessarily hard to do, but it did require me to loop through the dataset and build a corresponding model that seeded the data to MongoDB.
 ```
 async function seed() {
     await WeatherForecast.deleteMany({})